-Man Sums Up Why We Don’t Need Confederate Statues In One Perfect Tweet
+One Tweet Perfectly Captures Why America Doesn't Need Confederate Statues

 The rally, called “Unite the Right,” was organized to protest the removal of a statue commemorating Confederate Gen. Robert E. Lee.

-During his remarks at Trump Tower, the president argued that taking down Confederate statues, like Lee’s, could lead to the removal of statues of other historic figures like George Washington or Thomas Jefferson.
+During his remarks at Trump Tower, the president argued that taking down Confederate statues, like Lee’s, could lead to the removal of statues of other historical figures like George Washington or Thomas Jefferson.

-Clearly Trump, and other white Americans who believe their heritage and history is being obliterated, hasn’t heard about museums, either.
+Apparently those worried about history being “erased” haven’t heard about museums, either.